Next Start

 Image Credit: How Stuff Works

-Not all anti-lock braking systems are the same, but they generally work by pumping the brakes when the driver is heavily braking.
-The sensors on the wheels help monitor when the brakes are applied, and then will release and reapply the brakes to prevent locking from happening.
+Not all anti-locking braking systems are the same, but they generally work by pumping the brakes when the driver is heavily braking.
+The sensors on the wheels help monitor when the brakes are applied and then will release and reapply the brakes to prevent locking from happening.

 How Effective Are Anti-Lock Brakes?